manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

 Here, for every value, we check how many of its reciprocal we have seen so far, and add this number to our total.
 Then we increment the number of the value.
 Easy!
 Loop once through the input and done.
+And no special thought needed to avoid double counting.

 With the previous algorithm we implicitly ordered (at least mentally) pairs as (lower, higher).
 Here we kind of order them (occurs later in list, occurs earlier).
 If this doesn't make any sense to you then don't think too hard about it.
 It is just kind of how I think about it.

-That extra modulo `(24 - list[i] % 24) % 24` is there to handle the case of `list[i] % 24` which is 0 and $24 - 0 = 24$ when we want it to map to 0, so do an extra mod.
+That extra modulo `(24 - list[i] % 24) % 24` is there to handle the case of `list[i] % 24` which is 0 and $24 - 0 = 24$ when we want it to map to 0, so I do an extra mod.

 ### Perl